 WESTWORLD Season 1 TRAILER (2016) New HBO Series, Series Trailer MP

 Loved his sudden, shocking appearance here, with no spoilers.
 Harris is worth the wait to go “ooh it’s Ed Harris”.
 This is more or less what I said to Darlin Husband when seeing Harris here as… Do payout for the cost of this DVD if you don’t have access to this series as like Dynasty (2017), it’s one of those rare reboots which you’ll feel add to rather than detract from the original.

 And finally revisiting the Ed Harris IMDb page it appears he’s supporting yet another great Tom Cruise.
 This is the second (noooooooooo!) of the Top Gun movies.
 The film entitled Top Gun: Maverick.
 With this title, maverick kinda also summing up Ed Harris as this unsung hero, with those piercing blue eyes really should get more roles as Top Gun.

 This post was added to Once Upon A Screen, Paula’s Cinema Club and Outspoken & Freckled‘s What a Character Blogathon 2018.
-Other reviews with these casts include Jessica Lange in Tootsie and The Postman Always Rings Twice.
-Nicolas Cage stars in my post on Moonstruck and Sean Connery in The Russia House and Outland, Julia Roberts stars in Pretty Woman, Runaway Bride, Closer and Mother’s Day.
+Other reviews with these casts include Jessica Lange in All that Jazz, Tootsie and The Postman Always Rings Twice.
+Nicolas Cage stars in my post on Moonstruck and in another wee post on the film HERE.
+Sean Connery in his tribute, The Russia House and Outland, Julia Roberts stars in Steel Magnolias, Pretty Woman, Runaway Bride, Closer and Mother’s Day.
 Susan Sarandon in The Witches of Eastwick.